Skip to content

 ./tbmq-install-and-run.sh

-In order to update to the latest version, execute the following commands:
+To update to the latest version, run the following commands:

 sudo chmod +x tbmq-upgrade.sh && ./tbmq-upgrade.sh